omars-lab/omars-lab.github.io/_posts/2016-04-29-Framework.markdown

 layout: post
 ---

-An example of all the blogging tools I currently have set up
+An example of all the blogging tools I can currently use in each of the blog posts:

 # Code Blocks